Writing Your Teaching Philosophy

 Teaching philosophies express your values and beliefs about teaching.
 They are personal statements that introduce you, as a teacher, to your reader.
 As such, they are written in the first person and convey a confident, professional tone.
 When writing a teaching philosophy, use specific examples to illustrate your points.
 You should also discuss how your values and beliefs about teaching fit into the context of your discipline.

 Below are categories you might address with prompts to help you begin generating ideas.
 Work through each category, spending time thinking about the prompts and writing your ideas down.
 These notes will comprise the material you’ll use to write the first draft of your teaching philosophy statement.
 It will help if you include both general ideas (‘I endeavor to create lifelong learners’) as well as specifics about how you will enact those goals.
-A teaching philosophy template is also available to help you get started.
+This Teaching Philosophy - Generating Ideas document is also available to help you get started.

 Questions to prompt your thinking